grassLEE/grassLeeBlog/blog/2023/slicing-with-python/index.md

 slice[a:b:c] # a=start, b=end, c=step– the increment between values.
 ```
 ## Reverse Syntax
 In addition to the basic syntax, slicing also supports reversing.
 This is performed simply with the use of a negative integer.
-Just as indexing functions with a negative integer, such as -1, procures the last item from our list.
+Just as indexing functions with a negative integer, such as -1, returns the last item from our list.
 Python allows for our entire list to be returned to us, without changing the actual list itself, in reverse order.

 ```Python
 my_list[::-1] # [10, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0]
 ```
 But that is only the beginning of what slicing has to offer.
 Let’s see how Python can introduce new data into and remove data from a mutable sequence with slicing.

 ## Assigning to Slices

-Python can modify, procure, and delete information in place from a list using slice notation.
-Setting slice notation at the left-hand of our expression allows us to change values and remove specific via a delete statement.
+Python can modify, retrieve, and delete information in place from a list using slice notation.
+Setting slice notation at the left-hand of our expression allows us to change values and remove specific values via a delete statement.
 The below examples explore these concepts in more detail.

 ### Examples: